Martin Gallagher explains how support from colleagues and family helps him manage mental health symptoms, like depression, at work.

-It is so, so hard to try and describe exactly how depression can impact many aspects of our lives.
-It's the one thing in my whole life that has changed how I behave, how I react to different situations and generally how I feel when the symptoms take hold.
+It's hard to describe how depression impacts so many aspects of our lives.
+It's the one thing that changed how I behave, react to different situations, and feel when the symptoms take hold.

-Just having to juggle my personal life, relationships, kids as well as basic day-to-day chores can become really challenging when living with depression.
+Juggling my personal life, relationships, kids, and basic day-to-day chores can become really challenging when living with depression.

 For me, one of the most important aspects of life (whether you like it or not) is money.
 After all, it's your job that pays the bills, the mortgage or rent, and things for your family.
-And for somebody with depression, the pressure to keep all of this up can be extremely overwhelming, even if you are amazing at your job.
+For somebody with depression, the pressure to keep all of this up can be extremely overwhelming - even if you're excellent at your job.

-It can feel like all this pressure begins a cycle of stress and dread that you might lose your job, no matter who tells you how great you are doing.
+It can feel like all this pressure begins a cycle of stress and dread about losing your job, no matter how many times someone tells you how well you're doing.

-The expectation to leave your mental health condition at the door when getting to work is arguably a fair one.
+The expectation of leaving your mental health condition at the door when getting to work is arguably a fair one.
 But some days, it can be absolutely impossible.

-For many people, it requires a huge amount of strength to ‘get over’ a bout of anxiety or depression, as well as the overwhelming sense of fear that comes with it.
+It can require a tremendous amount of strength to "get over" a bout of anxiety or depression, as well as the overwhelming sense of fear that comes with it.
 It can feel like you're going to fail.

-Sometimes your commute into work might be spent fighting the feeling that you're not good enough.
+Sometimes your commute to work might be spent fighting the feeling you're not good enough.
 It may feel as though you're going to let everybody down, ruin situations and be judged by other people no matter what you do.
-I've even had days where I have called in sick, jumped back into bed and cried myself to sleep…all before 9am.
+I've even had days where I've called in sick, jumped back into bed and cried myself to sleep…all before 9 AM.

 You know, the usual.

-Other days where you are feeling strong enough to push through and actually do make it into work, it might feel like you're ready for more than just a coffee when you finally sit at your desk.
+On other days when you feel strong enough to push through and make it into work, it might feel like you're ready for more than just a coffee when you finally sit at your desk.

 When your work impacts your personal life

-In my current role I advocate for people over the phone or face-to-face and this can be a very stressful job.
-It's full of personal pressures to do your best for the person you're advocating for, and when you don't get the result that you would like, it isn’t a great feeling.
+I advocate for people over the phone or face-to-face, which can be a very stressful job.
+It's full of personal pressures to do your best for the person you're advocating for.
+It isn't a great feeling when you don't get the result you or the other person wants.

-The nature of my job also means that I often have to meet with important people such as councils and government bodies.
-Sometimes I feel super-confident that I am helping other people but some days I can feel really down.
+The nature of my job also means I often have to meet with influential people such as councils and government bodies.
+Sometimes I feel super-confident I'm helping others, but I can feel really down some days.
 I can feel absolutely petrified about going into meetings, making calls or sending emails.
 Sometimes I can't even open my laptop.

-This sense of dread each morning before I go to work now affects my body physically.
-My arms, hands, neck and back hurt all day, every day, because they are clenched so tightly.
-I also used to have horrendous migraines on a weekly basis and would constantly work myself up about things that weren't actually happening.
-Even my teeth have been affected by me grinding them in my sleep every night.
+Every morning before I go to work, this sense of dread affects my body physically.
+My arms, hands, neck, and back hurt because they are clenched so tightly.
+I also used to have horrendous migraines every week and constantly worked myself up about things that weren't actually happening.
+Even my teeth have been affected by grinding them in my sleep at night.

 Talking about depression isn't easy

 It's understandable why it can be so hard to talk about something as heavy as depression to your boss or work colleagues.
-We don't want people to think that we're lazy or that we’re trying to get paid for doing nothing.
+We don't want people to think we're lazy or trying to get paid for doing nothing.

-And once you put yourself out there as suffering with depression, it can feel as though you are constantly being watched.
-Sometimes even making a phone call in front of colleagues can make you feel anxious.
-This can build up as your work day goes on and gets worse, until you feel as though you can't even do the most basic of tasks.
+And once you put yourself out there as suffering from depression, it can feel as though you're constantly being watched.
+Sometimes, just making a phone call in front of colleagues can make you feel anxious.
+This can build up as your workday goes on.
+It gets worse and worse until you feel like you can't even do the most basic tasks.

 Finding support networks

-Presently, my family is also a large support network for me whenever I need help.
-They check up on me, ask me questions that help me to open up and pinpoint why I might be having a bad day.
+My family is also an essential support network for me whenever I need help.
+They check up on me, asking me questions to pinpoint why I might be having a bad day.

-If that doesn't work, I try and get as much alone time as I can, even though it feels unfair to leave my wife alone with two young children.
-Yet sometimes, taking my kids out for ice-cream or doing something fun can start the process of feeling like myself again.
+If that doesn't work, I try and get as much alone time as possible, even though it feels unfair to leave my wife to manage with two young children.
+But, sometimes, taking the kids out for ice cream or doing something fun can start the process of feeling like myself again.

 Take control of the situation

-Although I feel sad that I will sometimes have bad days and might not be able to appreciate some experiences fully, I have realised that there are so many things that can help me to feel better:
+Sometimes, I feel sad about having bad days and being unable to fully appreciate some life experiences.
+However, I have found many things that help me feel better:

-- Try to find support networks at work.
-Explain your situation and find out what assistance they are able to give to employees who might be suffering with depression.
+- Finding support networks at my job.
+If you need support at work, explain your situation to your manager.
+Find out what assistance they can give to employees suffering from depression.

-- Talk to your family.
-They might be able to help you open up and pinpoint the reason why you are feeling down.
+- Talking to my family.
+Try talking honestly with your parents, siblings, or spouse.
+They may help you open up and pinpoint why you're feeling down.

-- Take time for yourself.
-Do something fun or interesting to help you feel better again.
+- Taking time for myself.
+This lets me clear my head.
+Honestly, try something fun or exciting to help you feel better again.

-Thankfully these days we are far more understanding of depression and the symptoms that go with it.
-Hopefully, we continue to become more empathetic to those with depression, stress or anxiety.
-And hopefully we can continue to work with each other to find ways of being able to be the best we can be, even on the days that we don’t feel like we are anything at all.
+Thankfully these days, we are far more understanding of depression and the symptoms that go with it.
+Hopefully, we'll become more empathetic to those with depression, stress or anxiety.